Tropical Weierstrass points and Weierstrass weights: Tropical versus algebraic Weierstrass loci

 The following theorem compares the algebraic Weierstrass divisor of $H$ on the curve $X$ with the tropical Weierstrass divisor of $M$ on the augmented metric graph $(\Gamma, \g)$.

-\begin{thm}[Algebraic versus tropical weights: general case] Notations as above, let $A$ be a closed, connected, $\Wloc \left(M, \g\right)$-measurable subset of $\Gamma$.
-Then, the total weight of Weierstrass points of $\cW$ which tropicalize to $A$ is given by
+\begin{thm}[Algebraic versus tropical weights: general case] Keeping the above notation, let $A$ be a closed, connected, $\Wloc \mleft(M, \g\mright)$-measurable subset of $\Gamma$.
+Then, the total weight of Weierstrass points of $\cW$ that tropicalize to $A$ is given by

 where

 In particular, if $M$ is \wfinite, we have the following equality of divisors on $\Gamma$:

 \end{thm}